opencadc/caom2tools/doc/user/script_description.md

 Ensure the pre-conditions described [here](../README.md).

-The method `caom2utils.fits2caom2.augment` uses the concept of a blueprint to capture the description of a CAOM2 Observation as a mapping of a Telescope Data Model (`COLLECTION`) to the CAOM2 data model.
+The method `caom2utils.fits2caom2.augment` uses the concept of a blueprint to capture the description of a CAOM2 Observation as a mapping of a Telescope Data Model (TDM) to the CAOM2 data model.
 This describes how to extend that application to customize the mapping for a `COLLECTION`.

 `augment` works by creating or augmenting a CAOM2 Observation record, which can then be loaded via the CADC service.